fightforthefuture/broadband-privacy/app/index.md

 signup_button_text: "COMMIT TO CALL"

 ---
-Last year, the FCC passed rules to stop companies like Comcast, Verizon and AT&T from spying on your online activity to sell your information to advertisers.
-But now, Comcast’s friends in Congress are trying to gut these rules. **If they win, every US Internet provider will be monitoring you and selling your online habits to advertisers, without your permission.
-Call Congress now to stop them!
-Because of Congressional rules, if we can delay the vote just a few weeks, we win.**
+Last year, the FCC passed rules to stop companies like Comcast, Verizon and AT&T from spying on your online activity to sell to advertisers for profit.
+But now, Comcast's friends in Congress are trying to gut these rules. **If they win, every US Internet service provider (ISP) will be able to spy on you and sell your online habits to advertisers, without your permission.
+Congress is expected to vote on this on Thursday, March 23, 2017.
+Call Congress now to stop them!**

 {% include form.html
-  cta="I'll call Congress TODAY and tell them to #StopTheCRA" disclosure="You are signing this [petition](https://actionnetwork.org/petitions/delay-cra) telling Congress to stop the CRA.
+  cta="I'll call Congress TODAY and tell them to protect #BroadbandPrivacy" disclosure="You are signing this [petition](https://actionnetwork.org/petitions/delay-cra) telling Congress to stop the CRA.
 [Fight for the Future](https://www.fightforthefuture.org) will send you campaign updates.
 You can unsubscribe at any time.
 [Privacy Policy](https://www.fightforthefuture.org/privacy)"
 %}